vanphuc1201/tp/docs/UserGuide.md

 Examples:
 * `delete-repo 1` deletes repository link from the 1st group.

+### Showing the dashboard of a group: `show-dashboard `
+Shows the dashboard for a group which displays the group's repo link (if any), members and events.
+The dashboard also allows you to keep track of notes for a group.

+Format: `show-dashboard GROUP_INDEX`

+* The `GROUP_INDEX` **must be a positive integer** 1, 2, 3, …​
+* The note box on the dashboard panel is editable, and auto-saves your notes on every keystroke

+Examples:
+* `show-dashboard 1` shows the dashboard of group 1.

 ### Clearing the StudyCircle contact book : `clear`
 Clears the contact book of all groups and persons.